Hampton Gay: Manor

 After the Norman Conquest of England Robert D'Oyly gave an estate of three hides at Hampton Gay to his brother in arms Roger d'Ivry, while a second estate of two hides at Hampton Gay belonged to the Crown.
-D'Ivry's holding became part of the Honour of St. Valery, which in the 13th century was owned by Richard, 1st Earl of Cornwall.
+D'Ivry's holding became part of the Honour of St. Valery, which in the 13th century was owned by Richard of Cornwall.
 Under his successor Edmund, 2nd Earl of Cornwall towards the end of the 13th century the d'Ivry holding was merged with the Duchy of Cornwall.
 The royal estate at Hampton Gay became part of the honour of Gloucester and thereby followed the same descent as the manor of Finmere.
 The Domesday Book of 1086 records that one Rainald was the tenant of both the d'Ivry and the royal estate.
 The de Gay family were tenants of both estates by about 1137 and remained so until 1222.
 Hampton Gay's toponym combines their surname with the Old English for a village or farm.

 In about 1170 Reginald de Gay gave a virgate of land (about 30 acre) to the house of the Knights Templar at Cowley, Oxfordshire.
 In about 1311 the Templars were suppressed and their holding at Hampton Gay was transferred to the Knights Hospitaller of Saint John of Jerusalem.
 In about 1218 Robert de Gay gave the tenancy of half a hide of the St. Valery estate to the Benedictine convent at Godstow.
 Between 1195 and 1205 the Augustinian Abbey of Osney bought the tenancy of two virgates at Hampton Gay from Robert de Gay, who in stages from 1210 to 1222 gave the remainder of his tenancy to the abbey.
-The three religious orders retained their estates at Hampton Gay until 1539, when they were suppressed during the Dissolution of the Monasteries and forfeited their lands to the Crown, which in 1542 sold Hampton Gay to Leonard Chamberlayne of Shirburn.
+The three religious orders retained their estates at Hampton Gay until 1539, when they were suppressed during the dissolution of the monasteries and forfeited their lands to the Crown, which in 1542 sold Hampton Gay to Leonard Chamberlayne of Shirburn.
 In 1544 Chamberlayne sold the estate to John Barry of Eynsham, whose family owned Hampton Gay until they got into financial difficulties and sold it in 1682.